Kentucky Governor's Scholars Program: Application process

 To apply, students must fill out an application that is either provided by their school or located online.
 Before being accepted into the statewide program, students first participate in their school and/or district competition.
 If selected to represent their district, students will be eligible for the statewide selection process.
-Out of the 1,900 applications that make it to the statewide selection, over 1,000 scholars are chosen to take part in the Governor's Scholars Program.
+Out of the 1,900 applications that make it to the statewide selection, ~1,020 scholars are chosen to take part in the Governor's Scholars Program.

 Selection process

 Once the applications are received in Frankfort for the state level competition, they are then divided into seven distinct sections.
 The first section, which contains all of the student's biographical information, is filed separately and tied to the rest of the sections only through the "journal number" that is used to identify each applicant.
 This allows each application to be read blindly, without any regard to the student's personal information, and insures fairness in the selection process.
 The remaining seven sections are divided among the members of the Statewide Selection Committee, a panel consisting of college admission personnel, college and high school teachers, and education leaders from different areas of the state.
 Each committee member reads and scores only one of the seven different sections.